Margoovian/URegistry/README.md

 // In the plugin:
 HelloWorldHook.Call(this, EventArgs.Empty);
 ```
-The wrapper is a tiny struct that invokes a host‑provided `Action<T, EventArgs>`. fileciteturn1file32L6-L24
+The wrapper is a tiny struct that invokes a hostprovided `Action<T, EventArgs>`.

 ---